Zenith-One/zenith-one.github.io/_posts/2019-02-06-introduction.md

 If you don't beat either, it's a miss.

 That might be confusing, so let's look at some examples.
-Let's say your Iron stat is +1, and you have a +1 bonus for some reason.
+Let's say your applicable stat is +1, and you have a +1 bonus for some reason.
 You roll the action die and get 2, for a total of 4.
 You then roll the challenge dice, which come up 2 and 3, a strong hit because you beat both dice.
 If instead, the challenge dice come up 3 and 6, it's a weak hit, because you beat the 3, but not the 6.
-If they come up 4 and 5, it's a miss because your 4 doesn't beat either of them (because your 4 is not greater than either challenge die).
+If they come up 4 and 5, it's a miss because your 4 doesn't beat either of them (your 4 is not greater than either challenge die).

 Another fun addition to this mechanic is that you can never have more than a total of +4 to your roll, which means that the highest action total you can get is 10.
 Since you lose ties with the challenge dice, you can never get to a point where a miss is impossible (unlike in some other PbtA games where you can).
-This odd dice mechanic in conjunction with the structure of the moves result in highly dynamic, and often surprising, gameplay.
+This novel dice mechanic in conjunction with the structure of the moves result in highly dynamic, and often surprising, gameplay.

 ### The Oracle